Munajuli/R-and-PowerBi-Project/README.md

 The profitability per studio
 The worldwide gross per genre

-And I have also created a 6th visual called
+And I have also created a 6th visual called Count of rotten tomatoes by Year